Sabarmati Ashram: History of Ashram

 While at the ashram, Gandhi formed a tertiary school that focused on manual labor, agriculture, and literacy, in order to advance his efforts for the nation's self-sufficiency.
-It was also from here that on 12 March 1930, Gandhi marched to Dandi, 241 miles from the ashram, with 78 companions in protest at the British Salt Law, which increased the taxes on Indian salt in an effort to promote sales of British salt in India.
-It was this march and the subsequent illegal production of salt (Gandhi boiled up some salty mud in seawater) that spurred hundreds of thousands across India to join in the illegal production, buying, or selling of salt.
-This mass act of civil disobedience in turn led to the imprisoning of some 60,000 by the British Raj over the following three weeks.
+It was also from here that on 12 March 1930, Gandhi marched to Dandi, 241 miles from the ashram, with 78 companions in protest against British Salt Law, which increased taxes on Indian salt in an effort to raise taxes amid the Great Depression.
+It was this march and the subsequent illegal production of salt (Gandhi boiled salty mud in seawater) that spurred hundreds of thousands across India to join in the illegal production, buying, or selling of salt.
+This mass act of civil disobedience, in turn, led to the imprisonment of some 60,000 by the British Raj over the following three weeks.
 Subsequently, the government seized the ashram.
 Gandhi later asked the Government to give it back but they were unwilling.
 By 22 July 1933, he had already decided to disband the ashram, which had become a deserted place after the detention of so many.
 Then local citizens decided to preserve it.
-On 12 March 1930, Gandhi vowed that he would not return to the ashram until India had gained independence and Gandhi did not come back to Sabarmati ashram.
-Gandhi was assassinated on 30 January 1948.
+On 12 March 1930, Gandhi vowed that he would not return to the ashram until India had gained independence and Gandhi did not come back to Sabarmati Ashram, having shifted to his new ashram at Wardha.